deepmodeling/DeePTB/README.md

-**DeePTB** is a Python package for tight-binding model.
+**DeePTB** is a Python package for tight-binding models.
 It has a few highlight features:
-- Slater Koster like parameterization with a wide range of functions.
+- Slater-Koster-like parameterization with a wide range of functions.
 - Environmental correction with symmetry preserving neural networks.
 - Efficient gradient-based fitting algorithm from autograd implementation.

-The full document can be found in [readthedoc page](https://deeptb-doc.readthedocs.io/en/latest/index.html).
+The full document can be found on [readthedoc page](https://deeptb-doc.readthedocs.io/en/latest/index.html).
 - [1. **installation**](#1-installation)
   - [**From Source**](#from-source)
   - [**From Pypi**](#from-pypi)